The Best Composting Toilet Medium (and How to Use It)

 A composting toilet medium is also known as a bulking agent, composting material, cover material, litter or substrate.
 In all of these cases, it is a substance added to a composting toilet to aid in the breakdown of waste and to prevent odors.

-The toilet medium can be any organic carbon rich material such as sawdust, animal litter, coconut coir, hemp, animal bedding, or sphagnum peat moss (although we don’t recommend peat moss because of it’s sustainability questions- see below).
+The compost medium can be any organic carbon rich material such as sawdust, animal litter, coconut coir, hemp, animal bedding, or sphagnum peat moss (although we don’t recommend peat moss because of it’s questionable sustainability).
 These help to create air pockets in the compost pile, which is necessary for aerobic decomposition.

 The composting medium does several important jobs: